stevenasimpson/Cloud-based-Shell-Matching-Game/README.md

 # Cloud-based Shell Matching Game

 ## Authors
-Aleisha Telea (funal259) (app design and implementation from Virtualisation-based Game)
 Steven Simpson (simst522)

 ## Description
 This is an application operating on multiple AWS Cloud-based instances for an assignment in a University of Otago Cloud Computing paper (COSC349).